 Internal travel is really cheap on busses but its only for the brave.
 We have a 12hr, overnight bus trip from north to south Malaysia and it didn't slow down for the whole trip.
 I like to mix the bussing with some more instant flying with AirAsia where for about au$30 you can go to many places in Malaysia.

 As well as the Malaysian food, the Indian food in Malaysia is fantasic....
 Try the street stall and food courts, Its still relatively cheap and so good.
-Roti Chanai is the best roti anywhere. over 10 years ago
+Roti Chanai is the best roti anywhere. almost 11 years ago

 +1 for Perhentian Island.
 Much nicer than Penang and Langkawi on the other coast.
 But not the place if you want 5* luxury.

 If you are traveling for a while in warmer places I can recommend Cameron Highlands.
 2000m so it's a bitter cooler than steamy KL.

 Mmmm..food in Malaysia.
 Cheap and great diversity as you can get Indian, Chinese, Malay as well as some Thai inspired food. almost 11 years ago

 If you are willing to leave the mainland Borneo is fantastic.
 Most of the tourism is focussed on Sabah, but we preferred Sarawak, especially Kuching.